aeshac/Identifying-Customer-Segments/README.md

 # Identifying-Customer-Segments
 Identifying customer segments on the basis of their annual spending on diverse product categories.
 The dataset is available on the UCI Machine Learning Repository. https://archive.ics.uci.edu/ml/datasets/Wholesale+customers.
-This project uses the following software and Python libraries:
+This project uses the following software and Python libraries: NumPy,pandas, scikit-learn,matplotlib.
-####NumPy
-pandas
-scikit-learn
-matplotlib

 # Dataset Information
 customer.csv (440 records with 6 attributes)